neilramaswamy/sorta-cool/README.md

 #### Numeric Comparison

 I implemented a numeric comparison type, `Cmp<A, B>` between any two integers.
-If `A < B`, it returns -1.
-If they are equal, 0 is returned.
-If `A > B`, 1 is returned.
+If `A < B`, it evaluates to -1.
+If they are equal, it evaluates to 0.
+If `A > B`, it evaluates to 1.
 It uses the following logic:

 -   WLOG, If A is negative but B is non-negative, B is bigger.
 I determine whether a number is negative by casting it a string and pattern matching to `-${infer A}`.
 If it matches, it's negative.
 -   If A and B are both negative, return `Cmp<Abs<B>, Abs<A>>`, where `Abs<T>` computes the absolute value of some integer.
 The implementation of `Abs` can be found in `math.ts` which is fairly simple to read.